iamseeley/tseeley.com/content/posts/simpl-site.md

 this method determines whether a particular path should be cached based on the configuration. it allows for fine-grained control over caching, including the ability to exclude specific routes.

-by following this process for each request, simpl-site can efficiently handle requests, generate dynamic content, apply plugins, render templates, and serve the resulting pages.
+by following this process for each request, simpl-site can efficiently handle requests for both static and dynamic content, apply plugins, render templates, and serve the resulting pages or files.

 ### extending simpl-site: plugins and template helpers